Admitting to yourself that the person you have strong feelings for doesn’t love you back is devastating and difficult to achieve.

 It will show you what is really important in love and it will make you understand that you can survive even without the one you thought you could never live without.

-If you want to learn how to stop caring about someone, the last but definitely not least important step you need to take is redirecting all of the energy you wasted on this person toward yourself.
+If you want to learn how to stop caring about someone, the next step you need to take is redirecting all of the energy you wasted on this person toward yourself.

 Most importantly, now that you’ve stopped loving the wrong person, it’s time to start loving yourself even more.